 - Deselect the Apply Default Settings check box and select the folder icon to attach the T10 certificate.

-- Browse for the T10 certificate, select the certificate, and then select Open.
+- Browse for the T10 certificate (created while running the Certificate Generator tool in the artifacts folder), select the P7B certificate file, and then select Open.

 - Select the …More button to select additional settings for the Workspace ONE Assist system.
 Verify the parameters.